-- o Must select the uniform coverage policy most beneficial to their enrollees. - o Must notify CMS, through their regional office representative, 60 days before the date bids are due if they elect to adopt a uniform local coverage policy for any plan or plans in the subsequent year (42 CFR § 422.101(b)(3)(i)).
+- •- - Must select the uniform coverage policy most beneficial to their enrollees.
+For example, if one of the MACs in the service area lists restrictive requirements for a particular Original Medicare coverage but the other MACs in the service area are silent about coverage criteria, then the most beneficial policy for this particular Original Medicare coverage would be coverage without any restrictive requirements. - Must notify CMS, through their regional office representative, 60 days before the date bids are due if they elect to adopt a uniform local coverage policy for any plan or plans in the subsequent year (42 CFR § 422.101(b)(3)(i)).
 In preparing this notification plans should include, at a minimum: - 1.
 An identification of the plan(s) and service area(s) to which the uniform local coverage policy or policies will apply; - 2.
-The competing local coverage policies involved; - 3.
-A table contrasting the local coverage areas by listing and comparing those policies in each coverage area that represent expansions of

-Medicare Part A and Part B services;

-- 4. An explanation as to why the selected local coverage policy or policies is most beneficial to MA enrollees.
-The justification should be presented so that CMS is independently able to identify which of the coverage areas, on balance, furnishes the most generous Part A and Part B coverage policies; and - 5.
-CMS pre-approval of the uniform coverage policy.
+The competing local coverage policies involved; and - 3.
+A table contrasting the local coverage areas by listing and comparing those policies in each coverage area that represent expansions of Medicare Part A and Part B services; - 4.
+An explanation as to why the selected local coverage policy or policies is most beneficial to MA enrollees.
+The justification should be presented so that CMS is independently able to identify which of the coverage areas, on balance, furnishes the most generous Part A and Part B coverage policies; and

+- 5. CMS pre-approval of the uniform coverage policy.
 CMS will consider a local plan to have met the "most beneficial" requirement if the MAO offering the local plan elects to adopt: - a.
 The coverage policies of one MAC in its service area whose local coverage policies and determinations will uniformly apply to all enrollees in the area, and CMS determines that the carrier's policies viewed in totality are the most favorable to beneficiaries; or - b.
 Any individual carrier coverage policy or policies to uniformly apply to all enrollees in the service area, and CMS determines that each such individual policy is most favorable to beneficiaries.